Honduras

 Dividend income

-The income from dividends is considered ‘other income’, thus non-taxable under the general income tax rates.
-The dividends for resident individuals or entities are subject to a 10% WHT.
+Dividend income is classified as “other income” and is therefore not subject to the general income tax rates.
+Dividends distributed to resident individuals or entities are subject to a 10% withholding tax (WHT).

-Any dividends or distribution of profits that were subject to the corresponding 10% dividend WHT will not be taxed again in case of redistribution.
+Any dividends or profit distributions that have already been subject to the applicable 10% dividend WHT are not taxed again upon redistribution.

 Stock dividends

-In principle, stock dividends are also not taxable if considered as a capitalisation of the entity.
-Any transaction should be specifically evaluated.
+In principle, stock dividends are also not taxable when they are treated as a capitalization of the company.
+However, each transaction should be analyzed on a case-by-case basis, taking into account its specific facts and circumstances.

 Interest income